Adoption leave and pay

 Statutory Adoption Pay

-From April 2015 the rate of statutory adoption pay is £139.58 per week, for the first six weeks the employee will be entitled to 90% of their normal earnings.
+Since April 2015, the rate of statutory adoption pay has been £139.58 per week.
+For the first six weeks the employee will be entitled to 90% of their normal earnings.
 The following 33 weeks will be paid at the statutory adoption pay rate.
-Some employers may offer to pay more than this, if they do it may form part of the terms and conditions of the employment contract.
-The standard statutory adoption pay rate has been frozen and will not increase in April 2016.
+Some employers may offer to pay more than this - if they do it may form part of the terms and conditions of the employment contract.
+From 2 April 2017, the rate will be £140.98.

 Keep in touch day